ikt32/GTAVManualTransmission/doc/README.md

 2. Read this README and configure `ManualTransmission/settings_general.ini` to your preferences

 ## Additional steps for wheel users (manual method)
 3. Remove or disable any XInput or DirectInput DLL files for your wheel for GTA V
-4. Read this README and configure `ManualTransmission/settings_wheel.ini` your wheel
-5. Launch and close `DiUtil.exe` in the `ManualTransmission` folder
+4. Launch `DIUtil.exe` in the `ManualTransmission` folder and follow the instructions
-6. Check entries for correct device GUID
+5. Configure throttle, brake, clutch, steering and the H-shifter.
+6. Configure the rest of `ManualTransmission/settings_wheel.ini`
+7. Check DIUtil.log for any other devices you might want to use
-7. Add entry in settings_wheel.ini as "DEV[n] = name", "GUID[n] = {GUID STRING}"
+8. Add entries in settings_wheel.ini as `DEV[n] = name`, `GUID[n] = {GUID STRING}`
-8. For each entry, choose "DEVICE = n" (there are 22!)
-9. Re-launch DiUtil.exe to check/verify axes
+9. For all other entries, choose `"DEVICE = n`.
+You can keep DIUtil.exe open to look up button numbers.
-10. Change axis limits for steering, throttle, brake, clutch and handbrake
+10. Change rotation limits for steering if you so desire.

-## Additional steps for wheel users (config tool method)
-3. Launch GearsApp.exe (TODO)
-4. Save changes
+When using DIUtil, pressing space reloads the config file and re-scans connected devices.

 When reloading the mod by toggling it off and on, the settings are read again and the steering wheel (if connected) is reset again.
 You can use this to fine-